h365chen/socassess/docs/src/basic_use_of_socassess.md

 To tweak my feedback messages, I can invoke the second command multiple times while the first command only once.

-Insofar a basic introduction of socassess is provided.
-The next few sections will talk about more complex use cases.
+Insofar, a basic introduction to socassess is provided.
+The next few sections will discuss more complex use cases.